veenjenga/CSP/README.md

 ### **Contact & Acknowledgments**
-This project is led by VanKalondu and a dedicated team consisting of MutaiAllan, veenjenga, httpnimrod, and Joel-nganga.
+VanKalondu and a dedicated team of MutaiAllan, veenjenga, httpnimrod, and Joel-nganga lead this project.
-Attached is our Pitch Presentaton: file:///C:/Users/VANESSA/Downloads/Equaltrade%20PitchPPT.pdf For inquiries or collaboration, please reach out via [vanessaotieno32@gmail.com]
+Attached is our Pitch Presentation: file:///C:/Users/VANESSA/Downloads/Equaltrade%20PitchPPT.pdf

+For inquiries or collaboration, please reach out via [vanessaotieno32@gmail.com]